nerdmax/html-webpack-change-assets-extension-plugin/README.md

 ## Contributing

+Feel free to make any improvements or changes.
+I'll add you to the contributors list below. :)

 1. Fork it (<https://github.com/nerdmax/html-webpack-change-assets-extension-plugin/fork>)
-2. Create your feature branch (`git checkout -b feature/fooBar`)
+2. Create your feature branch. (`git checkout -b feature/fooBar`)
-3. Commit your changes (`git commit -am 'Add some fooBar'`)
+3. Make some changes.
+4. State your changes. (`git add .`)
+5. Commit your changes (`yarn commit`).
+NOTE: This repo is following the [conventional commits](https://www.conventionalcommits.org/), and `yarn commit` is the easiest way to construct the commit message.
-4. Push to the branch (`git push origin feature/fooBar`)
+6. Push to the branch. (`git push origin feature/fooBar`)
-5. Create a new Pull Request
+7. Create a new Pull Request.

 <!-- Markdown link & img dfn's -->